darshs101/DeepDream/README.md

 # DeepDream
-Recreates DeepDream with Keras; Uses gradient ascent to add visual effects to images
+Recreates DeepDream with Keras; Uses gradient ascent to add dream-like visual effects to images.